Last updated on April 5th, 2020 at 05:18 pm

 Reasoning: Government Propaganda, Conspiracy, Fake News

 World Press Freedom Rank: Iran 170/180

 Launched in February 2002, Fars News is an English language news website from Iran.
 The Editor in chief is Morteza Ghamari Vafa and Seyyed Nizamdin Mousavi is the managing director.

 In addition to Persian reporting, Fars News Agency also provides news in Turkish, and Arabic, which features World and National Politics, Opinions, Society and Culture, Sci-Tech and more.
 Fars News Agency is described as a pro-government news agency.

-Reporters without Borders has reported Iran as “one of the world’s biggest prisons for journalists” According to a reporters without borders 2017 report, Iran ranks 165 out of 180 countries on the World Press Freedom Index.
+Reporters without Borders has reported Iran as “One of the most oppressive countries” According to a reporters without borders 2019 report, Iran ranks 170 out of 180 countries on the World Press Freedom Index.

-Overall, we rate Far News as Questionable due to poor sourcing, reporting conspiracy theories and the publishing of fake news stories.
-(M. Huitsing 9/12/2017)
+Overall, we rate Far News Questionable based on poor sourcing, reporting of unproven or debunked conspiracy theories, promotion of pro-Government propaganda and the publishing of fake news stories.
+(M. Huitsing 9/12/2017) Updated (01/08/2020)